arnav-tripathi7/econometrics/README.md

 - Sanjay Saini

 **Course:** HS163 – Basic Econometrics
-**Institution:** IIT Guwahati
+**Institution:** Indian Institute of Technology Guwahati
 **Academic Year:** 2025–26

 ---

 ## 📄 License

-This project was developed for academic and educational purposes as part of the HS163 Basic Econometrics coursework at IIT Guwahati.
+This project was developed as part of the coursework requirements for **HS163: Basic Econometrics** at **IIT Guwahati** and is intended for academic and educational purposes.